jrie/sqstorage/README.md

 * a MySQL-compatible database server (e.g. MariaDB) or *SQLite3
 * a web server, e.g. nginx or Apache.

-**Note for SQLtie**: SQLite is currently useable by a predefined, empty, database file located in `support/sqlite_db.sq3` - there is no setup script, the database is prepared and basically ready to use.
+**Note for SQLite**: SQLite is currently useable by a predefined, empty, database file located in `support/sqlite_db.sq3` - there is no setup script, the database is prepared and basically ready to use.
+You just have to adapt the `dba-example.php` and name it `dba.php` to target the `sqlite:/path/to/database/support/sqlite_db.sq3`.
 Also, the PHP SQLite and PDO-SQLite driver have to be installed in order for `meekrodb` to do its magic.

 ### Installation
 To install sqStorage perform the following steps: